eibex/reaction-light/README.md

 - Automatically assign/remove roles to users when they select/deselect a certain reaction
 - Use the same instance of the bot on multiple servers
 - Easy installation and setup
+- Optional update notifications and error reporting to your own Discord server

 You can host the bot yourself by configuring the `config.ini` file.
 Contact [eibex](https://github.com/eibex) if you want to add the bot hosted by him.